 What Are the Top Learning Analytics Trends in 2021?

 The 21st-century learning environment values personalized learning and EdTech tools, but the COVID-19 pandemic put a new spotlight on flexible learning environments and the need for effective online learning opportunities.

-These aren’t just expectations for the academic community but the corporate business world as well.
-Finding ways to educate in concepts, theories or skills beyond the traditional classrooms has become a key task for learning analytics, and the digital trails left by learning management systems are ripe for data mining.
-These are just a few ofthe trends of analytics in education.
+These aren’t just expectations for the academic community but for the corporate business world as well.
+Finding ways to educate in concepts, theories, or skills beyond the traditional classrooms has become a key task for learning analytics, and the digital trails left by learning management systems are ripe for data mining.
+These are just a few of the trends of analytics in education.

 As many instructors are moving toward a flipped classroom strategy, this data encourages informed decision-making.

 READ MORE ON BIG DATA | ‘Moodle™ Best Practices: Big Data Is a Big Deal’